eanord4/First-Project/README.md

 # First-Project
-First project of the UT Data Analysis &amp; Visualization boot camp
+First project of the UT Data Analysis & Visualization boot camp

-## Datasets
+## Notes
-Drug names, sales, and number of units sold were retrieved from https://www.drugs.com/stats/top100/sales by copying and pasting text from the website into .txt files.
-The resulting files were thus poorly formatted but were preprocessed from this initial format into readable .csv files.
-Prior to preprocessing, assumptions about the consistency of the original formatting were tested in the 'test' branch to ensure any flukes were properly accounted for.
+This project pulls together data from Austin crime data API and weather data from the DarkSky API to determine relationships between crime incidents and weather conditions.